VUEngine/vuengine.github.io/documentation/user-guide/stages.md

     );
 ```

-Or you acquire it indirectly if the `Actor` is being added automatically by the `Stage`’s streaming as specified in the **StageSpec**:
+Or you acquire it indirectly if the [Actor](/documentation/api/class-actor/) is being added automatically by the [Stage](/documentation/api/class-stage/)’s streaming as specified in the **StageSpec**:

 ```cpp
 Actor childActor = Actor::safeCast(Actor::getChildByName(actor, childActorName, false));
 ```

-Then you can move around the `Actor`, rotate it, etc., and all its components will take care of keeping their states in sync with the `Actor`.
+Then you can move around the [Actor](/documentation/api/class-actor/), rotate it, etc., and all its components will take care of keeping their -states in sync with the [Actor](/documentation/api/class-actor/).

 ```cpp
 if(!isDeleted(actor))